google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 How to Tell Blood Type From Lab Results

-Do You know the how to tell blood type from lab results.
+Do You know how to tell blood type from lab results?
 The test to settle on your blood group is called ABO typing.
-Your blood sample is varied with antibodies against type A and B blood.
+Your blood sample varies with antibodies against type A and B blood.
 Then, the example is checked to see whether or not the blood cells attach jointly.
-If blood cells stick jointly, it means the blood reacted with one of the antibodies.
+If blood cells stick jointly, the blood reacts with one of the antibodies.

 How to Tell Blood Type From Lab Results

-Blood can play an enormous role in your health, and yet many of us do not know their blood group or haven’t even discussed the subject with a doctor.
-A 2019 survey by Quest Diagnostics, a clinical laboratory company, found that 43% of USA citizens don’t know their blood types.
+Blood can play an enormous role in your health, yet many people do not know their blood group or haven’t even discussed it with a doctor.
+A 2019 survey by Quest Diagnostics, a clinical laboratory company, found that 43% of USA citizens don’t know the I don’t types.

-Most people don’t know their blood group unless they’ve had some sort of procedure done or a recent visit that required a blood group explains Tiffany Lowe-Payne, DO, a North Carolina-based osteopathic family physician, who also is a professor at Campbell University School of Osteopathic Medicine.
+Most people don’t know the group unless they’ve had some procedure done or a recent visit that required a blood group, explains Tiffany Lowe-Payne, DO, a North Carolina-based osteopathic family physician who is also a professor at Campbell University School of Osteopathic Medicine.

 Feature on How to Tell Blood Type From Lab Results

 Blood typing is a technique to tell what type of blood you have.
-Blood typing is done so you can safely contribute your blood or receive a blood transfusion.
+Blood typing is done to contribute to or receive a good fusion safely.
 It is also done to see if you have a matter called Rh factor on the outside of your red blood cells.

 1. Type A